reidalderson/bioinformatics/README.md

 To execute this script, the user must have **itertools**, **numpy**, **pandas**, and **scipy** installed in their Python distribution.
 The user must provide a proteome file downloaded from [UniProt](https://www.uniprot.org/) or in FASTA format.
 For example outputs, see the images below: <br />
 <br />
-* Statistical tests for deviations from frequencies expected based on amino-acid fractions in the proteome
+* Statistical tests to check for deviations from expectations based on amino-acid frequencies in the proteome
 <p align="left">
   <img src="output/structured_chisq.png" width="400px" height="auto"/>
   <img src="output/disordered_chisq.png" width="400px" height="auto"/>
 </p>
 <br />

-* Comparison of IxI/V motif frequency as a function of the central residue "x" for both structured and disordered regions of the proteome
+* Comparison of IxI/V motif frequency in structured and disordered regions of the proteome <br />
 <p align="left">
   <img src="output/compare_fractions_IV_X_IV_motifs.png" width="908px" height="auto"/>
 </p>